griffithlab/civic-docs/docs/using/videos.rst

 Instructional Videos
 ====================
 The following videos offer overviews of the CIViC application and are recommended viewing for users wishing to gain a quick understanding of basic CIViC interface elements and workflows.
+For a complete/current list of intructional videos please visit the `CIViC YouTube channel <https://www.youtube.com/playlist?list=PLImz36orVFPCQjx6wjMrYW-IPWGk8HrbX>`.

 CIViC - Getting Started
 _______________________